 Coding without Google

 The author discussed if expert programmers use google more often than novice coders.
-He mentioned than using google is actually a good thing.
-It helps to find best solutions, validate ideas, speed the development.
+He mentioned that using google is a good thing.
+It helps to find the best solutions, validate ideas, speed the development.
 Google nowadays seems to be a crucial part of any developer toolbox.
 That reminded me of old times.

 An old computer

 How did I survive those days then!?
-It wasn’t that bad to be honest.
+It wasn’t that bad, to be honest.

 The first compiler that I used was Borland C++ with a nice Windows IDE.

 I bought C++ in 24h by Jessie Liberty, and I got immediately drawn into all of the programming ideas I could find there.
 I read the book and tried to recreate examples, modify them, experiment with my ideas.
 Chapter 19 Was about the list data structure.
 I remember being so proud of myself when I understand the principles behind it!

 I could just focus on that book and learning.

 Then I started doing graphics.
 In the first place, there was